hippytaff/Remastadis/README.md

 Todo

 - sed Remastersys - remastadis
-- Proper readme
-- Install.txt
-- Support for Moksha/E17 Desktop/Bodhilinux.
-- Test and hack accordingly
+- Test and hack, playabout accordingly

-(currently untested - might break stuff :/ )
+(currently untested and merely a plaything for learning - might break stuff :/ )